About the Foundation

 (The numbers below reflect total gift commitments)

-Click here to view the 2012 Ohio University Foundation Report.
+Click here to view the 2014 Ohio University Foundation Report on Giving.

 J. Bryan Benchoff